Jeffste/jeffste.github.io/src/things/thing_003.md

 Make sure your chosen shortcut is unique and does not overwrite your OS shortcuts.
 So ⌘V (Used my clipboard history to paste the ⌘ ) is a bad idea; you don't want to trigger the clipboard history every time you paste.

 I hope this post inspires you to set up a clipboard history tool.
-It will boost your efficiency and save you a few hours per year 😉.
+It will boost your efficiency and save you a few hours per year.